Looney Tunes: Home media

 In the 1980s, the shorts received VHS releases, with the pre-August 1948 shorts released by MGM/UA Home Video and the post-July 1948 shorts released by Warner Home Video.
 In 2003, Warner Home Video began releasing select shorts on DVD, aimed at collectors, in four-disc sets known as the Looney Tunes Golden Collection starting with Volume 1.
 This continued until 2008, when the final volume of the Golden Collection was released.
-Then in 2010 until 2013, the company released the Looney Tunes Super Stars DVDs.
-There have been numerous complaints regarding the Super Stars releases however, particularly the first two, having the post-1953 shorts in a 16:9 widescreen format.
+Then, from 2010 until 2013, the company released the Looney Tunes Super Stars DVDs.
+There have been numerous complaints regarding the Super Stars releases, however (particularly the first two), having the post-1953 shorts in a 16:9 widescreen format.
 The last DVD in the Super Stars series was Sylvester and Hippety Hopper: Marsupial Mayhem, released on April 23, 2013.
 2010 and 2011 saw the releases of The Essential Bugs Bunny and The Essential Daffy Duck DVDs.
 In 2011, the shorts were released on Blu-ray Disc for the first time with the Looney Tunes Platinum Collection series.
-On September 19, 2017, Warner Home Video's Warner Archive Collection released the five-disc Porky Pig 101 DVD-set.
+On September 19, 2017, Warner Home Video's Warner Archive Collection released the five-disc Porky Pig 101 DVD set.

+In 2023, it was announced that a new line of single-disc Blu-ray sets called the Looney Tunes Collector's Choice would release beginning on May 30.
+The following shorts known to be on this set are all newly remastered from the original negatives.
+It is a successor to the Looney Tunes Platinum Collection DVD/Blu-ray sets.
+Four Blu-ray sets were released until November 26, 2024.
+A two-disc successor to Collector's Choice, titled Looney Tunes Collector's Vault, began releasing on June 17, 2025.